PallaviSurana1/COVID-19-classifier/README.md

 # COVID-19-classifier

 ### Classification of COVID-19 infection in pulmonary images using Transfer learning approach
-In this project, the aim is to use trasnfer learning to predict the infection of COVID-19 using chest X-Rays as the input.
+In this project, the aim is to use transfer learning to predict the infection of COVID-19 using chest X-Rays as the input.

 #### Prediction task
 A VGG16 and VGG19 model is trained for this prediction task.
 The database used is from Kaggle, "COVID-19 Radiography Database", that contains images of COVID-19, Viral pneumonia and Normal Chest X-rays.
 Thsi project aims to classify lung images as COVID-positive or negative (2 classes).